 - WALKING GOD'S PATHS is a six-session process to stimulate candid conversation between Jewish and Catholic Christian congregations.
 Produced by the Center for Christian-Jewish Learning at Boston College (USA) on behalf and with the oversight of the National Council of Synagogues and the Bishops’ Committee on Ecumenical and Interreligious Affairs of the U.S. Conference of Catholic Bishops, it is now made available free online through special arrangement with the Council of Centers on Jewish-Christian Relations.
 This free online series consists of 15-minute discussion-starting videotapes and a detailed online User’s Guide containing dialogue questions and resources.
 Participants will experience each tradition’s understanding of how it walks God’s path and how the two faith communities could relate to one another in positive ways.

 - "WEBELIEVE2"- FAITH-SHARING GAME. webelieve2 is an interfaith board game, developed as a way for folks to come together to learn about one another's beliefs, hopes and dreams.
 It has been used in Interfaith Cafe gatherings in Southern California and other interfaith settings to stimulate conversation and develop deeper relationships.
-You can find out more about the game on the official website, or purchase it from Amazon.
+You can find out more about the game or purchase it from Amazon.